KonstantinM08/PP8/README.md

 #### Reflection Question

 * **Why is a run-to-completion (batch) approach often preferable to interactive input?**
+  Compered to a computer human reaction, typing etc is increadibly slow.
+An interactive programm often spends a large amount of time waiting for human input.
+Run-to-completion insures that the CPU can run at 100% utalization.
+This way code could also be scheduled and run unsupervised.
+Knowing the entire data a programm has to process also allows it to optimize memory and storage.
 ---

 ### Task 4: Input Redirection from STDIN